pmuens/awesome-serverless/README.md

 - [Kicking the tires on this serverless thing](http://rob.conery.io/2017/06/05/serverless-is-a-thing/) - Post which evaluates different frameworks and use cases for serverless architectures and applications.
 - [Introduction to the Serverless Framework](http://www.developintelligence.com/blog/2017/06/introduction-serverless-framework/) - Tutorial which explains how to build an API with the Serverless Framework.
 - [How to serve serverless](http://developer.telerik.com/content-types/tutorials/serve-serverless-examples-azure/) - How to serve serverless with Azure examples.
+- [Build a serverless Twilio SMS + call forwarding bot](https://hackernoon.com/build-a-serverless-twilio-sms-call-forwarding-bot-in-7-minutes-using-node-js-stdlib-411697c3cc1b) - Tutorial on how to build a serverless Twilio SMS + call forwarding bot in 7 minutes.

 ## Screencasts